-With our fragmented yards and lawns we have created an ideal habitat for deer and small rodents, the carriers of ticks.
+With our fragmented yards and lawns we have created an ideal habitat for deer and white footed mice, the greatest carriers of ticks.
 Ticks have become a very concerning problem and can cause several serious illnesses.
 Many landscaping companies have started to offer tick control services, but the truth is, there are no fool-proof strategies.
 When we spend time outdoors, we need to do daily body checks.

 If you have a small lawn you can consider a cedar oil application, or another organic solution, and/or border the lawn with a gravel path.
 These “barriers” deter rodents, which carry the ticks, from entering your yard.
 Be aware that pesticides, both conventional and organic, also kill the beneficial insects in your yard.
-If you have few insects in your yard you will deter natural predators of ticks, such as birds.
-The best option is to keep a short mown area, in a sunny location, where you will be using the lawn for entertainment.
+If you have not enough insects in your yard you will also discourage r natural predators of ticks, such as birds to visit your yard.
+The best option, especially with young children is to assign a small portion of your yard for entertainment.
+Choose a sunny area and keep the vegetation short.
 Avoid going into the areas that ticks prefer: bushy, moist parts of the yard.

-Promising results have been found with rodent bait boxes or tick tubes that coat rodents with fipronil (the same type of toxin as used in Frontline) or permethrin with the use of cotton balls that are treated with the same solution, and which the rodents will take into their nests.
-Another approach are ‘4-poster’ deer treatment feeders.
+Promising results have been found with rodent bait boxes or tick tubes that coat rodents with fipronil (the same type of toxin as used in Frontline) These chemicals have a short half live, and tend to kill the ticks only.

 It is very important to attract birds into your yard.
 Smaller birds eat ticks, and predator birds eat the rodents that carry the ticks.
 Make sure you never use rodent toxins: those toxins kill the predator birds that eat the rodents, which creates an even bigger problem.
 If you have a rodent problem use a mechanical trap.